• Skip to primary navigation

 • Parmesan cheese - Use shredded parmesan cheese

 • Italian sausage - Spicy or sweet Italian sausage.
-You may omit if you'd prefer a vegetarian version.
+You may omit it if you'd prefer a vegetarian version.

 • Cook pasta shells